Skip to main content

 Click on the figures below to view the existing airspace structure and the proposed changes by alternative.
 The table below the figures provides a summary of the existing attributes of the MOAs (Alternative 1 – No Action) and the proposed changes to the MOAs by alternative for comparison.

-The proposed changes to these MOAs under Alternatives 2, 3, and 4 would include lowering the floor of both MOAs to 500 feet AGL.
+The proposed changes to these MOAs under Alternatives 2, 3, and 4 would include lowering the floor of both MOAs to 500 feet above ground level (AGL).
 Chaff and flares are currently used in both MOAs and would continue, but the minimum release altitude for flares would be reduced slightly to 2,000 feet AGL to align with the new lower floor.
+Supersonic flight is currently authorized above 10,000 feet mean sea level (MSL) and would continue under all alternatives.

 Alternative 1: No Action, Existing Airspace